 - 1) Software method-I: by checking WIP bit of Status Register to detect the completion of CP mode. - 2) Software method-II: by waiting for a tBP time out to determine if it may load next valid command or not. - 3) Hardware method: by writing ESRY (enable SO to output RY/BY#) instruction to detect the completion of a program cycle during CP mode.
 The ESRY instruction must be executed before CP mode execution.
 Once it is enable in CP mode, the CS# goes low will drive out the RY/BY# status on SO, "0" indicates busy stage, "1" indicates ready stage, SO pin outputs tri-state if CS# goes high.
+Please note user must send at least one clock cycle on SCLK while CS# is at low to read the status of RY/BY# on SO pin.
 DSRY (disable SO to output RY/BY#) instruction to disable the SO to output RY/BY# and return to status register data output during CP mode.
 Please note that the ESRY/DSRY commands are not accepted unless the completion of CP mode.

-If the page is protected by BP3~0 (WPSEL=0) or by individual lock/permanent lock (WPSEL=1), the array data will be protected (no change) and the WEL bit will still be reset.
+If the page is protected by BP3~0 (WPSEL=0) or by individual lock (WPSEL=1), the array data will be protected (no change) and the WEL bit will still be reset.